jkoz/ihet3/main.md

 "With today's highly sophisticated machinery and with the advent of mass production, industry can no longer afford a failure, as the cost of downtime is prohibitive." [@DodPracHyd p.
 190].
-To avoid these unexpected failures, techncians should recognize common symtoms and fix them before equipment breaks down.
+To avoid these unexpected failures, technicians should recognize common equipment's symptoms and fix them before equipment breaks down.
+By doing this, technicians help organizations save time and money that they can use to invest on other things.
+This paper introduces typical troubleshooting practices on

 Purpose
 -------